tomsonsgs/DGEDT-senti-master/README.md

 5, when not use BERT

-when you not use BERT, use files in data/datas to train with the current dataset and task as a supplement dataset with aspect span set to [0, length], which means taking the whole sentence as a aspact
+when you not use BERT, use files in data/datas to train with the current dataset and task as a supplement dataset with aspect span set to [0, length], which means taking the whole sentence as a aspect